dansheffler/zettelkasten-wiki/README.md

   * `alt-enter` on Windows and Linux
   * `ctrl-enter` on Mac

-2. `notelink:copylink` will get the link for the currently open note and place it into your system clipboard.
+2. `notelink:copy-link` will get the link for the currently open note and place it into your system clipboard.
   * `alt-c` on Windows and Linux
   * `ctrl-alt-c` on Mac